zio/zio-quill/README.md

 // INSERT INTO Person (id,name,age) VALUES (?, ?, ?)
 ```

-Just as in regular, queries use the extended insert/update syntaxes to achieve finer-grained control of dd.
+Just as in regular queries use the extended insert/update syntaxes to achieve finer-grained control of the data being created/modified modified.
-For example if ID is a generated value you can skip ID insertion like this:
+For example, if the ID is a generated value you can skip ID insertion like this:
 (This can also be accomplied with an insert-meta).
 ```scala
 // case class Person(id: Int, name: String, age: Int)